tompsherman/tompsherman/README.md

 - 🤔 I’m looking for help with ...
 PHP
 - 💬 Ask me about ... my dog
 - 📫 How to reach me: ... @iamtomsherman
-- ⚡ Fun fact: ... in 2017, I discovered the 5th season of the year in 2017
+- ⚡ Fun fact: ... in 2017, I discovered the 5th season of the year